misiektoja/spotify_monitor/docs/usage.md

 `SIGHUP` keeps command-line credentials and nonempty environment values exported before startup.
 Change those values and restart to replace them.

-Send a signal with `kill` or `pkill`.
-For example:
+Send signals with `kill` or `pkill`, e.g.:

 ```sh
 pkill -USR1 -f "spotify_monitor <spotify_target>"
 ```

-This feature is not available for a native Windows process because Windows supports only a limited signal set.
+As Windows supports limited number of signals, this functionality is available only on Linux/Unix/macOS.

 <a id="coloring-log-output-with-grc"></a>
 ## Coloring Log Output with GRC